Frequently asked questions about the graduate program in the Department of Electrical and Computer Engineering.

 - How do I apply for financial aid?

 In terms of financial aid, we do not have formal deadlines nor an application process for financial aid.
 The department awards teaching assistantships (TAs) based on the needs for the classes we are teaching, matching students with appropriate backgrounds to particular classes.
-We consider all incoming students for TA funding; however, please be aware that priority for TA positions naturally goes to doctoral students.
+We consider all incoming students for TA funding, and inform the students who are selected for TAs; however, please be aware that priority for TA positions naturally goes to doctoral students.
 Research assistantships (RAs) are decided by individual faculty members based on their availability of research funding.
 Most faculty like to observe a student in class for one or more semesters before making an RA offer, although some may extend an offer to exceptionally qualified students before their arrival on campus.
 In either case, you will need to contact professors in your area research directly about potential RA positions.